makersacademy/takeaway-challenge/README.md

 -----
 Improve data storage of dish items

-Consideration of using more private methods
+Consideration of encapsulation and the usage of more private methods

-Improve readability.
-DRY
+Improve readability while keeping code dry.

+How to view the current order implementation could be cleaner

+Finalize order- Would ideallly like to actually recieve a text message- this may require a paid twilio account.

 Additional Features
 -----
 Allow a customer to edit their order.

-Recieve a text message- may require a paid twilio account